bentsherman/bentsherman.github.io/pages/everyday-maths.md

 # Everyday Maths

+*Rules for a Data-Driven Life*

 *Epistemic status: work in progress*

 A collection of mathematical concepts that will help you navigate the deep, dark, murky digital ocean (and maybe the real one too).
 I hope I can explain these ideas in ways that anyone will understand.

-- correlation does not imply causation
-- multiple factor analysis
-- Bayes rule
+## Bayes rule

-- functions
-- stacks and queues
-- everything is graphs
-- theories of value
-- compound interest
-- equilibria
-- objective functions
-- probability and risk
-- priors and stereotypes
+TODO: sometimes prior assumptions (stereotypes) are useful

-## Categories and continuums
+## Categorical and continuous

-There are two types of data: categorical and continuous. **Categorical data** can be separated into discrete bins (or categories), such as a light switch being on or off, or days of the week. **Continuous data** can be any point on a line, such as height and weight, temperature, or the passage of time.
+There are two kinds of data: categorical and continuous. **Categorical data** can be separated into discrete bins (or categories), such as a light switch being on or off, or days of the week. **Continuous data** can be any point on a line, such as height, weight, temperature, or the passage of time.

+This dichotomy is nice and clean, so let's consider a real-world example that breaks it: biological sex.

-That's all well and good, but let's look at a real world example: biological sex.
-We generally think of sex as a binary category, male or female, which is determined by whether a person has XY or XX chromosomes.
-This model seems to be correct most of the time... but there are interesting exceptions.
-Some people have only one sex chromosome, or three of them.
-On top of that, you can alter the levels of certain hormones in your body -- i.e. testosterone and estrogen -- which are continuous quantities by the way -- to become "more male" or "more female".
+Sex is generally considered a binary *category* -- male or female -- which is determined by whether a person has XY or XX chromosomes.
+But some people have only one sex chromosome, or three of them.
+Furthermore, you can alter the levels of certain hormones in your body -- i.e. testosterone and estrogen, which are *continuous* quantities -- to become "more male" or "more female".

+What do we do with this?
+Maybe sex actually isn't a category, male and female are just arbitrary concepts, and we should discard the whole thing because it just makes people feel bad about themselves.
+Maybe male and female are meaningful categories, albeit with some interesting outliers, and we should definitely appreciate the differences between them if we want the human species to continue.
+Maybe you weren't expecting a page about "everyday maths" to quickly swerve towards such a contentious political topic.

-You probably weren't expecting a page about everyday maths to swerve towards a hot-button political topic.
-But that is exactly why these concepts are so useful -- they will help you to understand and think critically about the world in which you live, in all aspects.
-You can use these ideas, like the dichotomy of categorical data and continuous data, to reason about a basic maths problem or to better understand a complex social issue.
+Messy concepts like biological sex are exactly why the concept of data is so useful.
+They will make you think critically about the world in which you live.
+Rather than make the world fit into clean models, seek models that fit the world in all its messiness.
+Use these ideas to reason equally about a simple maths problem or a complex philosophical question.

-So, what about biological sex?
-Must we conclude that sex is actually a spectrum, that male and female are arbitrary constructs?
-I don't know if math can provide us with a definitive answer; your answer will likely come from your own values.
-Personally, I think male and female are real things.
-They may not be strict categories like a light switch being on or off, but they represent the vast majority of people.
-In other words, I see it as a bimodal distribution.
-More on that later.
+And as for biological sex, hopefully you can tell from how I worded the various possible conclusions, which one I hold.

+## Compound interest

+TODO: you can benefit from it, or it can benefit from you

+## Correlation and causation

+TODO: correlation does not imply causation

 ## Distributions